-NRSG 220 PATHOPHYSIOLOGY (3) Prerequisites or corequisites: BIOL 222/222L, BIOL 223/223L, CHEM 127.
+NRSG 220 PATHOPHYSIOLOGY (3) Prerequisites: CHEM 127, BIOL 222/222L (C or better for all), NRSG 225 (B- or better).
+Prerequisite or corequisite BIOL223/223L (C or better).
 This course introduces the student to major concepts and commonly used terminology related to pathology in each organ system.
 Selected pathophysiological phenomena, common disease processes, conditions and injuries are analyzed relative to their clinical manifestations and implications for nursing management.

-NRSG 225 NURSING FUNDAMENTALS (3) Prerequisites or corequisites: BIOL 222/222L, 223/223L, CHEM 127.
+NRSG 225 NURSING FUNDAMENTALS (3) Prerequisite: CHEM 127 (C or better).
+Prerequisites or corequisites: BIOL 222/222L, BIOL223/223L (C or better).
 This course introduces students to concepts, theories, and standards of nursing practice in today's evolving health care systems.
 Students use the nursing process to examine normal developmental changes across the lifespan from childhood to older adult.
 Critical thinking is examined as a basis for decision-making in nursing and emphasis is placed on developing therapeutic nursing interventions and communication skills.
 Laboratory learning activities provide the student opportunities to practice and demonstrate skill proficiency in a simulated setting.

-NRSG 225L NURSING FUNDAMENTALS LAB (1) Prerequisites or corequisites: BIOL 222/222L, 223/223L, CHEM 127, NRSG 225.
+NRSG 225L NURSING FUNDAMENTALS LAB (1) Prerequisites: CHEM 127, BIOL 222/222L (C or better for all), NRSG 225 (B- or better).
+Prerequisite or corequisite: BIOL223/223L (C or better).
 Laboratory learning activities provide the student opportunities to practice and demonstrate skill proficiency in a simulated setting.

-NRSG 232 HEALTH ASSESSMENT (2) Prerequisites or corequisites: BIOL 223/223L, NRSG 225/225L.
+NRSG 232 HEALTH ASSESSMENT (2) Prerequisites: CHEM 127, BIOL 222/222L (C or better for all), NRSG 225 (B- or better).
+Prerequisite or corequisite: BIOL223/223L (C or better).
 In this course students are introduced to a comprehensive, systematic approach to health assessment.
 Students learn the components of a complete health history, including interviewing and documentation.
 In addition, students are introduced to the techniques of physical assessment and practice in a laboratory setting.

-NRSG 232L HEALTH ASSESSMENT LAB (1) Three-hour skills laboratory must be taken concurrently with NRSG 232.
+NRSG 232L HEALTH ASSESSMENT LAB (1) Prerequisites: CHEM 127, BIOL 222/222L (C or better for all), NRSG 225 (B- or better).
+Prerequisite or corequisite: BIOL223/223L (C or better).
+Three-hour skills laboratory must be taken concurrently with NRSG 232.

-NRSG 300 NURSING PHARMACOLOGY (3) Prerequisites: BIOL 214/214L and 215/215L or BIOL 222/222L and 223/223L.
+NRSG 300 NURSING PHARMACOLOGY (3) Prerequisites: BIOL 214/214L and 215/215L or BIOL 222/222L and 223/223L (C or better).
 This course establishes a knowledge base in pharmacology and provides an opportunity to investigate pharmacological principles.
 Students will focus on the relationship between pharmacological knowledge, nursing practice, and athletic training.
 Drug prototypes, mechanisms of action, and the implications for clinical management are discussed.